-- cardiopulmonary toxicity (with premature closure of the ductus arteriosus and pulmonary hypertension)

-- renal dysfunction, which may progress to renal failure with oligo-hydroamniosis

-The mother and the neonate, at the end of the pregnancy, to:

-- possible prolongation of bleeding time, an anti-aggregating effect which may occur even at very low doses

-- inhibition of uterine contractions resulting in delayed or prolonged labour

-Consequently, diclofenac is contra-indicated during the third trimester of pregnancy.
+- cardiopulmonary toxicity (premature constriction/closure of the ductus arteriosus and pulmonary hypertension); - renal dysfunction (see above); the mother and the neonate, at the end of the pregnancy, to: - possible prolongation of bleeding time, an anti-aggregating effect which may occur even at very low doses; - inhibition of uterine contractions resulting in delayed or prolonged labour.
+Consequently, Diclofenac Potassium is contraindicated during the third trimester of pregnancy.